testCodeV01/breath/README.md

 DELETE /users/logout
 ```

-Then, you don't need write the codes to introduce authorizations.
+Then, you don't need write the codes to introduce authorizations.<br/>

+You can use `current_user` method which is current logined user.

 #### Config
 This plugin need cookie, and you can configure the cookie expires like bellow.<br/>